-The laws, rules and regulations, guidelines, policies, and manuals should be reviewed to ensure a comprehensive electoral reform and identify most propitious reform processes.
-In this way, actors will be able to clearly distinguish what would require a legal change and what would require a regulatory or operational (institutional) change.
+The laws, rules, regulations, guidelines, policies and manuals should be reviewed to ensure a comprehensive electoral reform and identify the most propitious reform processes.
+In this way, decision-makers will be able to clearly distinguish what would require a legal change and what would require a regulatory or operational (institutional) change.
 The scope of the reform may impact the timing of the process.
-20 IFES' assessment shows that critical interventions to DRC's legal framework are only minimalist, as most of the recommendations can be addressed through revision of CENI regulations or of court rules and procedures, rather than of the election laws themselves (see Section IV on Priority Recommendations).
+20 IFES' assessment shows that critical interventions to the DRC's legal framework are minimal, as most of the recommendations can be addressed through revision of CENI regulations or of court rules and procedures, rather than of the election laws themselves (Section IV).

-Moreover, rule of law requires legal stability and predictability.
-21 Best practices recommend carrying out a single coordinated and comprehensive electoral legal reform process, rather than a series of one-off reforms.
-Scattered amendments can undermine the clarity and stability of the law and may confuse, or even mislead stakeholders.
-However, the current political context in the DRC may require a staggered, yet comprehensive and progressive approach.
-22 Due to the political pressure for the holding of local elections and the low public trust in the CENI, the adoption of targeted legal amendments on the appointment process and internal operation of the CENI may be required before the start of a full-scale review of the electoral framework (see Appendix 2: Local Elections and Impact on Reform).
-Such institutional changes do not require harmonization with other components of the legal framework, but only with internal CENI regulations. - they should still be developed through a consultative and transparent process.
+Moreover, rule of law requires legal stability and predictability.21 Best practices recommend carrying out a single coordinated and comprehensive electoral legal reform process, rather than a series of one-off reforms.
+Scattered amendments can undermine the clarity and stability of the law and may confuse or even mislead stakeholders.
+However, the current political context in the DRC may require a staggered yet comprehensive and progressive approach.22 Due to the political pressure for holding of local elections and the low public trust in the CENI, the adoption of targeted legal amendments to the appointment process and internal operation of the CENI may be required before the start of a full-scale review of the electoral framework (Appendix 2).
+Such institutional changes do not require harmonization with other components of the legal framework, only with internal CENI regulations.